News SPP Market Risk Updated July 8, 2026

 Congestion payments

-Source review: SPP MMU 2024 State of the Market and EIA wind-curtailment analysis.
+Source review: SPP MMU 2025 State of the Market, 2024 comparison data, and EIA wind-curtailment analysis.

 Commercial buyer checklist